MorphiaOrg/morphia-docs/content/morphia/2.4/mapping.md

 This has some very basic rules for your methods:

 1. `get` methods take no parameters
-2. `set` methods take one parameter and the type of that parameter should generally match the return type of the getter.These setter methods also return void.
+2. `set` methods take one parameter and the type of that parameter should generally match the return type of the getter.
+These setter methods also return void.
 3. If a property is a boolean type, the getter often uses `is` rather than `get` yielding a method named, e.g., `isEnabled()` rather than
 `getEnabled()`.
 4. The type of the property is determined by the return value of the getter.